Gautambnsl/-SoulAir-Bot/README.md

-# **SoulAir Bot** 🚀
+# **AirSoul Bot** 🚀

-Welcome to **SoulAir Bot** – your gateway to Soulbound Tokens (SBTs) and real-time network insights from AirDAO!
+Welcome to **AirSoul Bot** – your gateway to Soulbound Tokens (SBTs) and real-time network insights from AirDAO!
 This innovative platform seamlessly integrates SBT minting with a Telegram bot to provide users with a dynamic and interactive experience.

 ## **Overview** 🌟

-**SoulAir Bot** is a web application designed to offer:
+**AirSoul Bot** is a web application designed to offer:

 1. **SBT Minting** 🪙: Easily mint Soulbound Tokens on the first page of our platform.
 2. **Network Data Feed** 📈: Access real-time network updates through our dedicated Telegram bot on the second page.